-Previous to Unilife, I built big robots for the moon and small robots to help autistic kids improve their social skills.
-I got a Masters degree in Product Development at CMU after founding my own company in Mexico City.
-I consulted inventors and companies on how to patent and protect their inventions, and defined the location of a new refinery.
-I created and managed the maintenance department of an adventure park in Baja.
-I designed components for Chrysler cars; and rotated around all the departments of a major brewery in Mexico City to make sure beer kept always flowing.
+Going back in time, previous to Unilife I built big robots for the moon and small robots to help autistic kids improve their social skills; I got a Masters degree in Product Development at Carnegie Mellon University after founding my own company in Mexico City; I consulted inventors and companies on how to patent and protect their inventions; and defined the location of a new refinery.
+I created and managed the maintenance department of an adventure park in Baja; I designed components for Chrysler cars; and rotated around all the departments of a major brewery in Mexico City to make sure beer kept always flowing.

 What I know

 I learned to think about the users when I designed my first backpack and learned several methods to understand them when I got my Masters.
-Now I am committed to them and make sure I start each project by understanding who are they and what it is that they need.
+Now I am committed to the users and make sure I start each project by understanding who they are and what their needs truly are.
 I believe there is no point on doing it otherwise.

 I value hard work, team work and commitment over many other things.
-I am way more prolific when I work on projects I believe on and work with people with whom I share my beliefs.
-I don't mind putting long hours for a project as long as we're all on it together, and thrive in diverse and agile environments in which ideas can be bounced and information flow is free.
+I am way more prolific when I work on projects I believe on, and with people with whom I share my beliefs.
+I don’t mind putting long hours for a project as long as we’re all on it together, and I thrive in diverse and agile environments in which ideas can be bounced and where the information flow is free of red tapes.

 I’m good at prioritizing when I have a clear (and realistic) deadline, and I can juggle many projects at the same time.
 Don’t get me wrong, I do enjoy calm and well organized projects, but the thrill of an upcoming deadline gets me going.